 - Applied Geographic Information Systems (GIS) & Geospatial Analysis

-Minors offered by the Geography-Anthropology program are intended for those students with a major other than geography-anthropology who wish to broaden their educational experience in a formally designated program of study.
+Minors offered by the Geography-Anthropology program are intended for those students with a major other than Geography-Anthropology who wish to broaden their educational experience in a formally designated program of study.
 Each course of study emphasizes common interests in the relationship between human populations and their natural and built environments.
 Faculty, serving as both experts in the classroom and the community, engage in cutting-edge research and analysis that directly influences our broader understanding of past and current human interactions with the environment.
 No more than one course from the Geography-Anthropology major may be applied to a minor.

 The Geography-Anthropology program resides within the Edmund S. Muskie School of Public Service.
 The Muskie School of Public Service is an education, research, and public service school dedicated to educating leaders, informing policy and practice, and strengthening civic life.
-The School combines the expertise of nationally recognized research programs with undergraduate programs in geography-anthropology and tourism and hospitality graduate programs in policy, planning and management, public health, and a doctoral program in public policy.
+The School combines the expertise of nationally recognized research programs with undergraduate programs in Geography-Anthropology and tourism and hospitality and graduate programs in policy, planning and management, public health, with a doctoral program in public policy.

 Specialized laboratories provide high-tech, hands-on learning environments.
 The labs serve not only as research facilities, but also as teaching facilities, allowing for student-faculty research collaborations.
 Opportunities are available for independent student research projects, and work-study positions in most of our laboratories.